thomaspinckney3/cs4501/Project3.md

 front-end app.
 All the other parts are hidden and not publicly accessible for security reasons.

+Recall that there are several reasons for creating an experience service level:

+   - Creating a single service call to power each page/screen reduces how many service calls a mobile client has to make
+   - Moving all the business logic for each screen or page to the expereicen service ensures that different mobile and web front-ends have a consistent experience for users.

 The key point of this is the strict isolation between levels.
 The only way the HTML front-end communicates with the rest of your app is through the expereince service level.
 In turn, the only way your